stgehans/Decision-Tree/README.md

 # Decision-Tree
 An implementation of the ID3 algotithm to build up a decision tree upon the popular cars data set

-The car data set contains data from ~1700 cars with informations per car like 'safety' and 'luggage boot size' and a classification if this car should be bought or not.
+The car data set contains data from ~1700 cars with informations per car like 'safety' or 'luggage boot size' and a classification if this car should be bought or not.

 This code builds a decision tree upon this data set and makes it possible to predict if one should buy a car or not. (if one has